marcglasberg/asyncredux.com/react/tutorial/error-handling.md

 </TabItem>
 </Tabs>

-To test it, try adding a todo item with the text `Buy milk` and then try to add it again.
+To test it, add a todo item with the text `Buy milk`, and then try adding another todo with the same text again.

-As soon as you add it again, a dialog will appear with the error message:
+A dialog will pop up with the following error message:

 > The item "Buy milk" already exists

-Then, an error text will appear below the input field with the error text:
+At the same time, an error text will appear below the input field with the `errorText` that was defined in the user exception thrown by the action reducer:
 > Type something else other than "Buy milk"

 As soon as you start typing in the input field, the error text will disappear.